 Chicken Biryani is an aromatic, mouth watering and authentic Indian dish with succulent chicken in layers of fluffy rice, fragrant spices and fried onions.
-This is easier than most recipes, while truly retaining the authentic taste and presented step by step.
+It is easier than most recipes while retaining the original taste and presented step by step.
 Cook like a native but with more ease!
 (See blog post for common questions)

 Heat oil at medium high in a wide frying pan.
 If you place your palm about 3 inches over the surface of oil, you should feel the heat.
 Or use a candy/fry thermometer.

 Fry onions in batches.
 Do not crowd the pan.
 Fry until crisp light golden brown.
 Set aside.

 Combine chicken with all marinade ingredients and ⅓ of fried onions.
 TIP: Add yogurt, starting with ½ cup and increase as needed to ¾ cup.
 The mixture should be thick and not runny.

 Grind biryani spices in a spice grinder.
 Add to chicken marinade and combine.
 Marinate for about 3 to 5 hours.

 Rinse rice 4 to 5 times in lots of water until it is clear.
 Drain well.
 Soak ⅓ cup basmati rice in water for one hour.
 Save the rest.

 Bring 2¼ cups of water to a rolling boil in a rice cooker.
 Add ¾ teaspoon salt, 1½ tablespoons olive oil and whole spices (see note).
 Then add remaining 1⅔ cups basmati rice and stir.
 Let it cook just until all the water is absorbed (see notes).

 It is important to NOT let the rice steam until it is fully done.
 Just when all the water is well absorbed, transfer cooked rice immediately to another wide open pan.
 In my rice cooker the whole process takes about 15 to 20 minutes.